 Over the past 25 - 30 years, researchers in the bio-medical community have built up an extensive knowledge base about the absorption, safety, and health effects of Coenzyme Q10.
-Coenzyme Q10 is a substance that is both synthesized in the body and absorbed from food sources.
+Coenzyme Q10 is a substance that is both synthesized in the body and absorbed from food sources; however, the body's synthesis of Coenzyme Q10 peaks in a person's 20's and then declines.
 Moreover, the use of statin medications inhibits the body's production of Coenzyme Q10.
 It is very difficult if not impossible to compensate in the diet alone for the Coenzyme Q10 deficits caused by increasing age and statin medications.